Erkunt Group: Erkunt Tractor

 Tractor production started in September 2004.
-In the following 6 years, 8268 tractors were sold in domestic market through 73 dealers and 105 sales points.
+In the following 6 years, 8,268 tractors were sold in the domestic market through 73 dealers and 105 sales points.
 The company, which entered the market with only two models, is now able to offer potential customers in different countries almost 40 different models between 58 and 83 hp.
-At the end of year 2010, Erkunt's market share in Turkey is 18% and is the second biggest tractor manufacturer in Turkey.
+At the end of year 2010, Erkunt's market share in Turkey is 18% and is the second-biggest tractor manufacturer in Turkey.